alexadamsportfolio/field-automaton/the-math-behind-it.md

 Though I came up with field-automaton independently, I should acknowledge that I later discovered that it resembles photonics researcher Dr. Stephan Rafler's "SmoothLife" paper on lattice gases (Rafler, 2011).
 Nonetheless, there remain significant differences in our approaches, such as Smoothlife using a bounded neighborhood while field-automaton uses an unbounded neighborhood whose weighted integral is finite.
 Github user duckythescientist has implemented Rafler's model into Python (Murphy, 2018) by using a fast Fourier transform algorithm which would not only prove to be much more computationally efficient, but also further dissect the harmonic phenomena I look to study on such automata.

-The emergent phenomena from automata are very valuable for simulations of statistical mechanics and its applications to subjects as diverse as field theories (D'Ariano & Perinotti, 2016), biophysics (Hartl et al., 2025), computational social science (Hegselmann, 1996), thermodynamics (Ising, 1925), and the Navier-Stokes equations (Xu & Yan, 2021).
+The emergent phenomena from automata are very valuable for simulations of statistical mechanics and its applications to subjects as diverse as field theories (D'Ariano & Perinotti, 2016), biophysics (Hartl et al., 2025), computational social science (McAlpine et al., 2020), thermodynamics (Ising, 1925), and the Navier-Stokes equations (Xu & Yan, 2021).
 The application of frequency domains from harmonic analysis or persistent de Rham-Hodge Laplacians from manifold topological deep learning would provide indispensable insights into such systems, thereby optimizing the global behaviors that arise from local conditions.

 ## References